 — MA in European Politics (Lund University), MA in Political Science (Central European University), BA in International Relations (Dokuz Eylul University)

 I am a PhD candidate in the Department of Government at the University of Texas at Austin.
 My fields of specialization are Comparative Politics and Public Policy.
-In 2006, I received my BA in International Relations from Dokuz Eylul University (Turkey) as the highest-ranking student.
-I spent the Spring semester of 2005 as an exchange student at the University of Maastricht (the Netherlands).
+In 2006, I received my BA in International Relations from Dokuz Eylul University (Turkey).
+I spent the Spring semester of 2005 as an exchange student in the Department of European Studies at the University of Maastricht (the Netherlands).
 I earned my first MA in European Politics from Lund University (Sweden) in 2007, and my second MA (with Distinction) in Political Science from Central European University (Hungary) in 2008.

-My research has been supported by the Chateaubriand Fellowship of the French Ministry of Foreign Affairs, the Imam Tirmizi Visiting Research Fellowship of the University of Oxford, the Macdonald Dissertation Fellowship of the University of Texas at Austin, and two research grants awarded by the Center for European Studies of the University of Texas at Austin.
-The European Science Foundation (ESF) award, and the Institute for Qualitative and Multi-Method Research (IQMR) open-pool selection enabled me to attend two key methods workshops in Dublin and in Syracuse in 2013.
+My research has been supported by the Chateaubriand Fellowship of the French Ministry of Foreign Affairs, the Imam Tirmizi Visiting Research Fellowship of the University of Oxford, the Macdonald Dissertation Fellowship of the University of Texas at Austin, and two research grants awarded by the Center for European Studies at the University of Texas at Austin.
+The European Science Foundation (ESF) award, and the Institute for Qualitative and Multi-Method Research (IQMR) open-pool selection enabled me to attend two key methods workshops in Dublin and Syracuse in 2013.

 I was a Chateaubriand Fellow at Sciences Po-Paris between February-June 2013.
 I served as a visiting researcher at the Migration, Integration, and Transnationalization research unit of the Berlin Social Science Research Center (WZB) between September 2013-January 2014.
-I will spend the Spring semester of 2015 at the Center for Islamic Studies of the University of Oxford as an Imam Tirmizi Visiting Fellow.
+I spent the Spring semester of 2015 at the Oxford Center for Islamic Studies as an Imam Tirmizi Visiting Fellow.